scottyaslan/ngx-angular-cli-seed/README.md

 # ngx-angular-cli-seed

 The ngx-angular-cli-seed is a seed project for Angular applications written in TS.
-This project comes complete with SASS compilation and minification, Webpack build tools for bundling the application source into a single file, npm for dependency management and build scripts, themeing of preinstalled design systems (Angular Material), Internationalization (i18n), and TS unit testing and reporting with Karma and Jasmine.
+This project comes complete with SASS compilation and minification, Angular CLI build tools for bundling the application source into a single file, npm for dependency management and build scripts, theming of preinstalled design systems (Angular Material), unit testing and reporting with Karma and Jasmine, and e2e testing via cypress.

 # Webapp